-The Communications Specialist would be responsible for conveying emergency information to educational facilities within the district.
-The Communications Specialist would take appropriate steps to secure the following information about each educational agency within the District: Number of students, number of employees, transportation requirements associated with the evacuation of each facility and the business and home telephone numbers of key officials of each agency.
-Such information would be updated at least annually by the Communications Specialist.
-Each such agency would report material changes to such data to the Communications Specialist, in writing, within seven days of such change.
+The Director of Communications or designee would be responsible for conveying emergency information to educational facilities within the district.
+The Director of Communications or designee would take appropriate steps to secure the following information about each educational agency within the District: Number of students, number of employees, transportation requirements associated with the evacuation of each facility and the business and home telephone numbers of key officials of each agency.
+Such information would be updated at least annually.
+Each such agency would report material changes to such data, in writing, within seven days of such change.

-Information will be provided to parents, guardians or persons in parental relation to the students in the event of a violent incident or an early dismissal through the use of telephone by employees at the building-level using the student/parent directory and/or local and regional radio and TV stations.
-These are the same stations that are used to announce official delays or closings.
-This information is provided to parents through the district's website and building handbooks.
+Information will be provided to parents, guardians or persons in parental relation in the event of a violent incident or an early dismissal through the use of telephone, email, messenger system, local and regional radio and TV stations, or website postings.
+The radio and TV stations are the same stations that are used to announce official delays or closings.
+Information regarding communication procedures is provided to parents through the website and building handbooks.
 Additionally, if an event occurs at the campus where students cannot be released immediately, a parent/community public information center may be established at another campus building.

-In the event that this public information center is established, parents and community members are encouraged not to report to the main campus where a building may be in crisis, but rather gather at a designated meeting place where regular public information statements will be made by the Communications Specialist or designee.
+In the event that this public information center is established, parents and community members are encouraged not to report to the main campus where a building may be in crisis, but rather gather at a designated meeting place where regular public information statements will be made by the Director of Communications or designee.